AmyTroutman/NgCuriosity/README.md

     eventRemove:

   Made some models and controllers.
 Haven't tested yet.

+### Issues
+  - Angry about getting members and events

 ## Second Project: Expandable MatTable
 A catalog for all the hot bevs I have consumed.
 Coffee, tea, cocoa, etc.